 - On February 9, let’s come together as parents/caregivers to discuss the experience of watching this movie with our children.
 The meet up will take place on Thursday, February 9 from 7:30-9 pm at a neighborhood home.
 Drinks and dessert will be available.
 All parents/caregivers are welcome, subject to space availability.

-Please RSVP by Thursday, February 2 to Katherine Holloway.
+Please RSVP by Monday, February 6 using Sign Up Genius.
 Please make Katherine aware of any access/accommodation needs.
 The location information will be emailed to folks who RSVP.

 How to Watch Ruby Bridges (1998 version)